 A few weeks back the Chicago Detours staff had a night out at the Chicago French Market.
-Located near the Ogilve Transit Center in the West Loop, it’s billed as a European-inspired market.
+It’s a European-inspired market located near the Ogilve Transit Center in the West Loop, just a few blocks from where our Fulton Market Food Tour runs.
 We were invited as part of a VIP event to celebrate the unveiling of new restaurants and some new additions to its decor.

 What’s a European-inspired Market?

 Before walking into the Chicago French Market I had little idea what to expect.
 I didn’t think there was an equivalent to London’s sprawling and chaotic Portobello Road Market hiding in the West Loop.
 I knew that Elizabeth, one of my fellow tour guides, had spent years in France and speaks French.
 She said her understanding was that the French Market was designed to resemble the old fresh food markets like Les Halles in Paris.
 She also did a survey to find people who speak French at the French Market – and there are a few!

-Upon arriving, I discovered that the Chicago French Market is a rather lovely space underneath the Metra tracks (with all the attendant rumbling that implies) that’s filled with locally-owned restaurants and produce sellers fill every stall in the market.
+Upon arriving, I discovered that the Chicago French Market is a rather lovely space underneath the Metra tracks.
+Locally-owned restaurants and produce sellers fill every stall in the market.
 For this unveiling event, we roamed around, sampled the variety of foods, and enjoyed the ambience.
 We dove into the food and drink with gusto, of course, while trying to suss out some more about the Chicago French Market’s history and inspiration.

 Why a French Market in Chicago?